inferiorhumanorgans/WayToGo/README.txt

 Requiem for a build:

-Some key pieces of the commercial version of WayToGo have been ommitted from the open source version.

 The following dependencies were used unmodified.
-Their jars should be placed in the libs directory:
+More information can be found at their respective sites:

 ACRA:
 	<http://code.google.com/p/acra/>